Everything you need to know about the Samsung Galaxy Note 7 recall

 The devices are being pulled from 10 countries, including South Korea and the United States.
 Samsung said China is not affected by the issue because it used another battery supplier.
 It's unclear if models sold in China would consequently be recalled.

-Samsung plans to offer Note 7 customers a new smartphone for free to replace the faulty product.
-But it will take about two weeks to complete the process, and the timeline will vary by country.
+Samsung plans to offer Note 7 customers a new smartphone -- the Galaxy S7 or the Galaxy S7 Edge -- for free to replace the faulty product, starting next week in the U.S. The company said the full recall process will take about two weeks to complete, and the timeline will vary by country.

+It will also refund the cost of Note 7-specific accessories and give Note 7 users a $25 gift card or bill credit for the inconvenience.

 Target has stopped selling the phone and is working with Samsung to replace the devices already sold in stores and online.
+Amazon and Best Buy have also said they are no longer selling the Note 7.
+Best Buy customers can return or exchange the phone if they already bought one.

 Mobile carriers AT&T, Verizon, T-Mobile and Sprint have since suspended sales, while Sprint is offering similar devices for customers to use during the recall process.

 Related: Samsung is recalling the Galaxy Note 7 worldwide over battery problem